Texas CASA’s Vision & Mission

 A Positive FUture for all Texas children

 Texas CASA is honored to have received the Human Rights Campaign Foundation All Children – All Families (ACAF) Seal of Recognition!
-We are proud to be one of the first two organizations in Texas to receive this seal, as a disproportionately high number of lesbian, gay, bisexual, transgender and queer (LGBTQ) youth are in the child welfare system, many having been abandoned by their families due to their sexual orientation, gender identity or gender expression.
+We are proud to have been one of the first two organizations in Texas to receive this seal in 2016, as a disproportionately high number of lesbian, gay, bisexual, transgender and queer (LGBTQ) youth are in the child welfare system, many having been abandoned by their families due to their sexual orientation, gender identity or gender expression.
 This recognition directly reflects Texas CASA’s continuing efforts to achieve a safe and positive future for all Texas children and youth.

 This seal is awarded to child welfare organizations that demonstrate a commitment to supporting and serving LGBTQ children and youth in care, and has only gone to one other CASA organization nationally so far.
 Read this announcement on the HRC website to learn more.

 The CASA Community in Texas